 - Each ATV/ORV driver must drive within their own comfort level for the trail conditions on which they are driving and they must stay within the legal speed limit.
 Never try to keep up with the rider in front of you, instead the rider in front of you must slow down to the speed you are travelling at.
 If you need to stop for any reason then stop.
 The riders in front of you is required to stop and wait.

 - All members MUST HAVE AND CARRY WITH THEM their ATV/ORV registration (ownership), valid liability insurance for their machine and a valid driver’s license.

-- No club ride shall take place or continue without first assigning lead and tail riders who are in contact by radio.
+- No club ride shall take place or continue without first assigning lead and tail riders.

 - Headlights must be turned on while participating in a club ride.